 The area at the back of the theme park, just beyond the Towers themselves, is one of the most rethemed areas of the park since it came into use as a Fairground in the 60s before being turned into Talbot Street in 1981, which the area takes inspiration from today.

 Here we take a look at some of the plans and concept artwork that has been produced when re-theming the area throughout the past 30 years.

-Then moving to 2006, we have some concepts of what the Driving School would look like when built at the other end of Cred Street.
+Then moving to 2006 for the final two images, we have some concepts of what the Driving School would look like when built at the other end of Cred Street.